Agriculture Grants & Funding

-Sustainable Agriculture Funding Resources (NAL/USDA) Part of the USDA National Agriculture Library (NAL) Sustainable Agriculture Information Access Tools tutorial that identifies outstanding sources of sustainable agriculture, research and information, contacts and experts, funding sources, educational and career opportunities, and upcoming events.
+Sustainable Agriculture Funding Resources (NAL/USDA) This USDA National Agriculture Library (NAL) Sustainable Agriculture Information Access Tools tutorial identifies outstanding sources of sustainable agriculture, research and information, contacts and experts, funding sources, educational and career opportunities, and upcoming events.

 USDA - Beginning Farmers & Ranchers.
 If you’re new to farming or ranching, access to capital is one of your biggest needs, whether it’s to purchase property or equipment, or to meet operating costs.
 USDA offers a variety of loans, which can help producers start or grow their operations.

-USDA - Organic Transitions Program.
-The overall goal of the Organic Transitions Program (ORG) is to support the development and implementation of research, extension and higher education programs to improve the competitiveness of organic livestock and crop producers, as well as those who are adopting organic practices.
+USDA - Organic Transitions Program (ORG).
+ORG's overall goal is to support the development and implementation of research, extension, and higher education programs to improve the competitiveness of organic livestock and crop producers, as well as those who are adopting organic practices.

 USDA/NIFA: Organic Agriculture Research and Extension Initiative (OREI).
 OREI seeks to solve critical organic agriculture issues, priorities, or problems through the integration of research, education, and extension activities.
 The program will fund projects that will enhance the ability of producers and processors who have already adopted organic standards to grow and market high quality organic agricultural products.

-USDA - AFRI Sustainable Agricultural Systems The Agriculture and Food Research Initiative's Sustainable Agricultural Systems (SAS) program area promotes the sustainable supply of abundant, affordable, safe, nutritious, and accessible food and other agricultural products, while enhancing economic opportunities and improving the long-term health and well-being of all Americans.
+USDA - AFRI Sustainable Agricultural Systems The Agriculture and Food Research Initiative's (AFRI) Sustainable Agricultural Systems (SAS) program promotes the sustainable supply of abundant, affordable, safe, nutritious, and accessible food and other agricultural products while enhancing economic opportunities and improving the long-term health and well-being of all Americans.

 USDA - Environmental Quality Incentives Program.
 The Environmental Quality Incentives Program (EQIP) provides financial and technical assistance to agricultural producers to address natural resource concerns and deliver environmental benefits such as improved water and air quality, conserved ground and surface water, increased soil health and reduced soil erosion and sedimentation, improved or created wildlife habitat, and mitigation against increasing weather volatility.